k0sproject/k0s/docs/troubleshooting/certificate-authorities.md

    Copy that token to each worker node and place it at `/var/lib/k0s/kubelet-bootstrap.conf`.
 Then reboot the machine.

-7. When all workers are back online, the `kubelet-bootstrap.conf` files can be safely removed from the workers.
-You can also invalidate the token so you don't have to wait for it to expire: Use [`k0s token list --role worker`](../cli/k0s_token_list.md) to list all tokens and [`k0s token invalidate <token-id>`](../cli/k0s_token_invalidate.md) to invalidate them immediately.
+7. When all worker nodes are back online, the `kubelet-bootstrap.conf` files can be safely removed from the worker nodes.
+The token can be invalidated without waiting for its expiration: Use [`k0s token list --role worker`](../cli/k0s_token_list.md) to list all tokens and [`k0s token invalidate <token-id>`](../cli/k0s_token_invalidate.md) to invalidate them immediately.

 [backup]: ../backup.md
 [join tokens]: ../k0s-multi-node.md#about-join-tokens